-Voice control is the best way of unlocking everything that your shiny timepiece has to offer: everything from appointments and holidays to emails and fitness can be accessed from your wrist, without having to tap away on a tiny screen.
+Voice control is the best way of unlocking the potential of your shiny timepiece: everything from appointments and holidays to emails and fitness can be accessed from your wrist without having to tap away on a tiny screen.

 Read on for our round up of the best voice commands for your Android Wear smartwatch.

 Also, note that these instructions apply to watches with Android Wear 2.0 and Google Assistant installed; if you're running Android Wear 1.x, jump down to the bottom.

 Google Assistant is the new AI-powered helper app that Google is embedding in its phones, its smart home speakers, and just about everywhere else it can.
 You can launch it on an Android Wear 2.0 smartwatch with a long-press of the power button, and while its capabilities are slightly limited on watches (it can't play games with you like it can on a phone, for instance), it's still a powerful app to have hanging around.

 Essential reading: Latest Android Wear news, reviews and features